Senate Presidency should be zoned to Southeast, says HURIWA

 Addressing newsmen in Abuja, National Coordinator, HURIWA, Comrade Emmanuel Onwubiko, drummed support for Ebonyi State Governor, David Umahi, saying that he was the best man for the job.

-According to him, “Our suggestion is that the Senate president should be given to the southeast.
-The reason is that the southeast constitutes one of the legs of a major ethnic group.
+According to him, “Our suggestion is that the Senate presidency should be given to the southeast.
+The reason is because the southeast constitutes one of the legs of a major ethnic group.
 First and foremost I want to state that we are an organization that is not partisan.
-We are totally indifferent to matters that have to do with good governance in Nigeria.
+We are totally indifferent to matters that has to do with good governance in Nigeria.
 Good governance means we are supposed to have institutions that function optimally and benefit the citizens of the Federal Republic of Nigeria.

 “Hence, we need a solidly grounded Senate President and a Speaker in order for those individuals to offer what they call checks and balances to the head of the executive arm of government.
 We want to warn that the next National Assembly shouldn’t be the kind of National Assembly that we now have.